mikegleen/modes/doc/source/index.rst

 Each document roughly corresponds to a column in the associated CSV file.
 The various programs use the CSV file for slightly different purposes.
 For example, ``csv2xml.py`` uses it to contain multiple columns each of which defines a value to go into a corresponding field in the XML file.
-On the other hand, ``xml2csv.py`` uses a CSV file of only one column that contains a list of objects to extract data from.
+On the other hand, ``xml2csv.py`` uses an optional input CSV file of only one column that contains a list of accession numbers of objects to extract data from.

 Each document contains some of the following statements.
 Statement names are case sensitive; all must be lower case.
 The lead statement in a document